 A bold commitment to build 60 reefs alongside communities who need them most.

 We've demonstrated that shellfish reefs can be restored at scale and their benefits returned.
-Our bold initiative will rapidly expand the restoration and protection of valuable shellfish reef ecosystems.
-It will allow communities across Australia to join us in practical conservation efforts where real, local results can be seen.
+Our bold initiative is rapidly expanding the restoration and protection of the valuable shellfish reef ecosystems.
+It is allowing communities across Australia to join us in practical conservation efforts where real, local results can be seen.

-By 2025, together with governments, businesses and the community we aim to protect and restore 60 shellfish reefs across Australia, making Australia the first nation in the world to recover a critically endangered marine ecosystem.
+Together with governments, businesses, and the community, we aim to restore 60 shellfish reefs at 60 locations across Australia, making Australia the first nation in the world to recover a critically endangered marine ecosystem.

 Reefs all over the word are in rapid decline.
 They’re threatened by global forces such as climate change and local influences like pollution.
-Our ocean is rapidly changing and it’s hard to not feel in despair about the loss of fish and marine life along our coastlines.
+Our oceans are rapidly changing and it’s hard to not feel in despair about the loss of marine life.

-Shellfish reefs have the unenviable position of being Australia’s most critically endangered marine ecosystem.
-These reefs, made from billions of oysters and mussels, once thrived in Australia’s bays and estuaries from Noosa in Queensland right around Australia’s southern coastline to Perth in Western Australia.
+Shellfish reefs are one of Australia’s most critically endangered marine ecosystem.
+These reefs, made from billions of oysters and mussels, once thrived in over 200 locations in Australia’s bays and estuaries from Noosa in Queensland right around Australia’s southern coastline to Perth in Western Australia.
 Now less than 10% remain.

 Thankfully, shellfish reefs are one ecosystem that we can save from extinction and fully recover.
-In the process, creating hundreds of jobs, opportunities for volunteering and helping to sustain our nature-based coastal communities and industries.
+In the process, we can help create hundreds of jobs, opportunities for volunteering, and help sustain our nature-based coastal communities and industries.

 The decline of shellfish reefs

 The loss of shellfish reefs results in the loss of the social and economic benefits they provide to people and nature.
-Fish stocks decline because fish have no-where to breed, hide and feed whilst other marine life have no reef areas to colonise.
+Fish stocks decline because fish have fewer places to breed, hide and feed whilst other marine life have no reef areas to colonise.
 Water quality also declines.

-Shellfish such as oysters are excellent natural water filters, with one adult oyster filtering up to a bathtub of water a day.
+Shellfish such as oysters are excellent natural water filters.
+One adult oyster can filter up to a bathtub of water a day!

-The removal of millions of shellfish caused the loss of a natural process that keeps our coastal waters clean and clear.
-This also puts our coastal communities at increased risk as these reefs provide an important line of natural defence for our coastline reducing coastal erosion and damage from storms.
+The removal of millions of shellfish caused the loss of a natural process that kept our coastal waters clean and clear.
+This also put our coastal communities at increased risk.
+As these reefs provide an important line of natural defence for our coastline—reducing coastal erosion and damage from storms.